-Connecting an accessory battery (optional)
+Using an accessory battery

-- Remove the accessory battery coupler cover from the outboard motor. - Connect the accessory battery coupler to the coupler of the accessory battery cable (optional).
 Use a connecting cable between the (-) terminals of the starting battery and accessory battery.
 See the illustrations of the wiring connections.
-This cable must be made from wire thicker than the starting battery cable.
+This cable must be made from wire equivalent to the starting battery cable.

 Use of smaller wire could lead to a fire.